0xCuteSocks/miners/README.md

 - (1) GitHub - minepy/minepy: minepy - Maximal Information-based Nonparametric Exploration .... https://github.com/minepy/minepy.

 - (2) GitHub - RapidMic is a simple, easy-to-use, rapid for computing Maximal Information-based Nonparametric Exploration .... https://github.com/HelloWorldCN/RapidMic.

+## contribute
+If you find bugs, welcome to open an issue or pull a request to fix it.